saucelabs/sauce-togo/README.md

     saucelabs/standalone-docker:4.0.0-beta-1-prerelease-20201208
 ```

-8. Run your tests and point them to `http://localhost:4444`
+8. Run your tests and point them to `http://localhost:4444` or `http://localhost:4444/wd/hub`